 Save for Annual Expenses

 Do you have certain expenses, like vacation costs, holiday gift expenses, or auto taxes and registration fees, that come due annually, and it’s hard to find the money for these payments?
 We often end up paying for these with a credit card and then end up paying more in interest to pay them off.
 But, with a little planning, we’ll be better prepared to pay these predictable expenses with cash on hand.
 Saving for annual expenses is the first step, and the bottom slice of our sandwich:

 List all of your annual expenses and their approximate cost, and then add them up.

 Divide the total by 12 and set that much aside monthly for these expenses.
 In this case,

 You’ll set aside $171 monthly for your annual expenses.
 Consider putting these funds in a special savings account to keep them separate from other savings.

 Allocate for Monthly Expenses

 Some expenses occur monthly.
 These include fixed expenses that are predictable from month to month like rent and utility bills.
 Payments towards debt, like car loans, are also typically predictable.
 Monthly expenses also include expenses that vary–like entertainment and food costs.
 If you own a business and pay business expenses or invest in growth through your income, account for that as well.
-Monthly expenses are the filling in our sandwich.
+Monthly expenses are second step, or the filling in our sandwich.

 List your regular monthly expenses.
 Assign a monthly spending amount to each category, and add these up.